Ema-khaled/ngs2-project-/README.md

 Third sample done by Yomna....(ID=...)

-For Shimaa files, please reads in the following consequencies:
+For Shimaa files, please reads in the following sequences:
 1-2nd sample
 2-